-- Right-click the desired keyframe in the preview screen and select ‘Delete Keyframe’
+- Remove a Single Keyframe: Right-click the desired keyframe in the preview screen and select ‘Delete Keyframe’.

-- To remove keyframe effects entirely, click the circular arrow next to the keyframe diamonds in the Inspector panel.
+- Batch Remove Keyframes: To remove keyframe effects entirely, click the circular arrow next to the keyframe diamonds in the Inspector panel.
 This will remove all keyframes and animation effects you have applied.
 (Remember you can always undo if you hit this by accident!).

 Once you've modified or removed your extra keyframes, scrub through the timeline or play it back to ensure that the keyframe removal has achieved the desired effect.
 This is where you'll want to fine tune if needed.

-How to Change Keyframes Values in DaVinci Resolve
+How to Change Keyframe Values in DaVinci Resolve

-- Click on the specific keyframe icon in the preview screen to select it.
+- Select Keyframe: Click on the specific keyframe icon in the preview screen to select it.
 Alternatively, use the arrow keys beside the keyframe diamond in the Inspector to navigate between keyframes.

-- With the keyframe selected, alter the parameters.
+- Make Adjustments: With the keyframe selected, alter the parameters.
 The adjustments will automatically be updated on the selected keyframe.

-- To change the timing of the keyframe, simply click and drag the keyframe diamond icon along the timeline to your new desired time.
+- Modify Timing: To change the timing of the keyframe, simply click and drag the keyframe diamond icon along the timeline to your new desired time.

-- To duplicate keyframes, you can select them and use the copy (Ctrl+C) and paste (Ctrl+V) commands.
+- Copy/Paste Keyframes: To duplicate keyframes, you can select them and use the copy (Cmd/Ctrl+C) and paste (Cmd/Ctrl+V) commands.
 This is useful for repeating identical movements or effects.

-- If you want to change how the animation flows between keyframes, right-click on the keyframe diamond icon, and select the desired curve type (Ease In, Ease Out, or Linear).
+- Update Animation Curve: If you want to change how the animation flows between keyframes, right-click on the keyframe diamond icon, and select the desired curve type (Ease In, Ease Out, or Linear).

-- After making all your adjustments, review the timeline to ensure the keyframes now behave as you intend.
+- Confirm Changes: After making all your adjustments, review the timeline to ensure the keyframes are behaving as expected.

 Whether you're adding custom text effects, creating a custom title, or adding transitions, mastering the use of keyframes in DaVinci Resolve opens up new creative possibilities for your video projects.